Sample entropy for graph signals: An approach to nonlinear dynamic analysis of data on networks: Experiments and results

-We compute the corresponding $p$ values to achieve a target mean out-degree \(K\in\{3,4,5,6,7,8,9,10,12\}\) using: \( p = \frac{K}{N-1}, \) for each graph size $N$.
+for each graph size $N$.
 For each combination of (\(N,p\)), we evaluate SampEn$_{G}$ as a function of pattern length $m \in [1,2,3]$ over 20 graph realisations.
 We simultaneously measure the mean computation time for each (\(N,K,m\)) configuration ran on a laptop running MATLAB R2024b, equipped with 24.0 GB RAM and an Apple M3 CPU.
-The resulting mean SampEn$_{G}$ and runtimes are shown in Fig.~\ref{fig:sampen_ER_res} and Table.~\ref{tab:ER_runtimes}.
+The resulting mean SampEn$_{G}$ and runtimes are shown in Fig.~\ref{fig:sampen_ER_res} and Table~\ref{tab:ER_runtimes}.

 For $m=2$, with a random signal defined over sparse networks (small \(K\), low $p$), SampEn$_{G}$ decreases as $p$/$K$ increases, reflecting increased regularity in the system topology.
 However, as the graphs become denser (\(K\geq7\)), the SampEn$_{G}$ becomes less separable, continue decreasing towards low values and eventually approaches zero.
 This effect is more prominent for increased $m$, where the multi-hop construction substantially expand the outreach of each node's neighbourhoods.
-In ER graphs, this is aggravated with the random edges introducing long-range connections, which enhance reachability, leading to homogenous patterns, consequently reducing effective variability across local patterns which SampEn$_{G}$ can exploit.
+In ER graphs, this is aggravated with the random edges introducing long-range connections, which enhance reachability, leading to homogeneous patterns, consequently reducing effective variability across local patterns which SampEn$_{G}$ can exploit.

+These experiments also reveal insight in the reduction of standard deviation of SampEn$_{G}$ across realisations as $N$ increases from $30$ to $2700$, indicating consistent and more stable estimates on larger graphs.

-On a separate note, SampEn$_{G}$ is computationally practical.
-In our experiments, graphs of $N=2700$ nodes can be processed at approximately $1.4~s$ per run.
+On a separate note, SampEn$_{G}$ was computationally practical in our experiments.
+Graphs of $N=2700$ nodes can be processed at approximately $1.4~s$ per run.
 For graphs with up to $N=900$, run times remain below 100$~ms$ for all embedding dimensions $m$.
-These experiments also reveal insight in the reduction of standard deviation of SampEn$_{G}$ across realisations as $N$ increases from $30$ to $2700$, indicating consistent and more stable estimates on larger graphs.
+This is consistent with the quadratic scaling in the number of valid nodes induced by the pairwise-matching step (Sec.~\ref{par:complexityanalysis}).

 This suggests that SampEn$_{G}$ is most informative on sparse to moderately-connected graphs, where multi-hop neighbourhood remains distinct.